rails/rails/guides/source/generators.md

 Creating Your First Generator
 -----------------------------

-Since Rails 3.0, generators are built on top of [Thor](https://github.com/rails/thor).
+Generators are built on top of [Thor](https://github.com/rails/thor).
 Thor provides powerful options for parsing and a great API for manipulating files.
 For instance, let's build a generator that creates an initializer file named `initializer.rb` inside `config/initializers`.

 The first step is to create a file at `lib/generators/initializer_generator.rb` with the following content: